gaojunxuan/chrom_mini_graph/README.md

 ### serialized_mini_graph.json

 This is the JSON serialization for the entire graph.
 See [this document](https://docs.google.com/document/d/1oRHjPgP-Bh9UkySCduWIl5yCpfiLVEoSnRdzdx4a7-Y/edit?usp=sharing) for how to deserialize the graph.
+The most significant bit corresponds to the first genome in the command, and the least significant bit corresponds to the last genome int he command.

 ### Visualization